 The most important consideration on when to migrate to Microsoft 365 concerns the compliance requirements of your industry.
 The anti-malware capabilities of Exchange 2010 are not being updated to account for the latest security threats, so your email server is increasingly vulnerable to emerging new cyber threats.

-If you're in an industry that has compliance obligations - for example financial service providers and medical practises - then NetCare recommends you migrate to Microsoft tomorrow!
+If you're in an industry that has compliance obligations - for example, manufacturers, financial service providers, and medical practices - then NetCare recommends you migrate to the Microsoft cloud tomorrow!

-SBS 2011 was still being actively deployed as late as 2014, but that means as a best-case scenario that your server hardware is 6 years old.
-If it's still covered by an extended hardware warranty from a top tier manufacturer like HP, then that still buys you some extra time - we'd suggest moving to a new server before the current warranty extension expires.
+SBS 2011 was still being actively deployed as late as 2014, but that means as a best-case scenario that your server hardware is 7 years old.
+If it's still covered by an extended hardware warranty from a top-tier manufacturer like HP, then that still buys you some extra time - we'd suggest moving to a new server before the current warranty extension expires.

 But, if you have the standard Office license that is linked to the computer you purchased it for, then this becomes a significant problem as you replace old computers with new ones.
 Because Office 2013 is no longer available, you won't have a new Office license to install that is compatible with Exchange 2010.

-Put simply, if you intend to replace old computers and you also have old Office 2010 licenses, then you should first upgrade your email server to Microsoft 365.
+Put simply, if you intend to replace old computers and you also have old Office 2010 licenses, then you should first move your email server to Microsoft 365.

 Are You Running SQL on Your SBS 2011 Server?

-SBS 2011 Premium includes a license for SQL Server 2008, and was a very cost-effective way to provide the database for ERP software applications like Jiwa, Exo, Arrow and Tencia.
+SBS 2011 Premium includes a license for SQL Server 2008 and was a very cost-effective way to provide the database for ERP software applications like Pronto, SAP, Jiwa, Exo, and Tencia.

-However, mainstream support (ie enhancements) for SQL Server 2008 ended in July 2014 and extended support (i.e., security vulnerability updates) ended in July 2019.
-Running your accounting system on a non-supported database does not sound like good business practice and NetCare thus firmly recommend discussing migration plans with your application provider to a later version of SQL as soon as possible.
+However, mainstream support (ie enhancements) for SQL Server 2008 ended in July 2014, and extended support (i.e., security vulnerability updates) ended in July 2019.
+Running your accounting system on a non-supported database is not good business practice and NetCare thus firmly recommends discussing migration plans with your application provider to a later version of SQL as soon as possible.

 This will also involve a discussion with NetCare on the provision of new fileserver hardware and the Windows Server 2019 operating system.